Camera Buying Guide

 Any Full frame sensor camera body + Any 90-105mm 1:1 macro lens

-Canon, Nikon or Sony?
-All of the setups on this page provide fantastic results with no one system being superior than the other in terms of performance or image quality.
-However if you are a beginner and this is your first setup, we recommend the Canon R10 + 60mm lens as this setup offers by far the easiest to use interface with the most comfortable and lightweight ergonomics, ensuring a fantastic new user experience with great image quality at a reasonable price point.
-If you already have experience using Nikon or Sony or have a fast learning curve as a new user these setups also work very well.
-It is also acceptable to invest a little more on model updates which may be available on those listed here.
+All of the setups on this page deliver excellent results, with no one system being superior in terms of performance or image quality.
+However, if you're a beginner and this is your first setup, we highly recommend the Canon R10 + 60mm lens.
+This combination offers the easiest-to-use interface, the most comfortable and lightweight ergonomics, and great image quality—all at a reasonable price point, ensuring a fantastic user experience.

 F:OCUS TOP 4